Turks and Caicos Architects & Building Designers

 After the construction stage is begun, engineers may also be able to monitor and inspect the progress to ensure that the plans and building code are followed.

-Quite a few of the more-expansive resorts and luxury homes in the Turks and Caicos were designed by one of the larger international architectural agencies, which in turn worked with a local firm to obtain the necessary Turks and Caicos approvals and permits.
+Quite a few of the more-expansive resorts and luxury homes in the Turks and Caicos were designed by one of the larger international architectural agencies.
+These companies work with a local firm to obtain the necessary Turks and Caicos approvals and permits.

 One important consideration with foreign architectural firms is their possible lack of knowledge of locally available materials, skilled labor, equipment, and building codes.
 An architect based in the Turks and Caicos will have a much better working understanding of what designs and materials are best suited to the islands.

 Modern British Colonial and Caribbean contemporary are popular styles in the Turks and Caicos today.

 Another architectural design in the country is a Caribbean and Mediterranean blend, which combines, flowing poured concrete walls with clay tiles roofs and flooring.

 Before settling on a style, we advise touring the residential regions on Providenciales, including Leeward, Turtle Cove, Chalk Sound, Silly Creek, and Turtle Tail.
 These coastal areas are home to a wide array of designs and features.